Pascal Deynat: Awards

 In 1991, Deynat obtained a scholarship from the Fondation Marcel Bleustein-Blanchet, whose sponsor was the Prince of Monaco, Rainier III.

 In 2016, he was proposed to join the jury for the "taste of science" prize, organized since 2009 by the Minister of Higher Education, Research and Innovation, alongside biologist Pierre-Henri Guyon and prehistorian Marylène Pathou-Mathis.
 He met the Secretary of State for Research, Thierry Mandon.
 In 2017, he also met the Minister of Research Frédérique Vidal during the "science for all" operation at the Gibert Joseph bookstore.

 In 2020, he was a member of the jury of the Parish Shark Fest, and participated there every year as a guest ever since.

 Additional Activities

-Deynat also got involved in scientific dissemination and the fight against the trafficking of endangered species.
+Deynat also became involved in scientific dissemination and the fight against the trafficking of endangered species.
 During his years in Amiens, he participated in the Culture and Sciences association, housed in the former house of Jules Verne, down the rue Charles Dubois where he himself lived.
 During these years, he co-directed a biology-geology workshop, developed an exhibition on sea creatures, and was the editor-in-chief of the association's journal.

 Deynat also participated in a number of radio programs, and wrote several articles in the press.
 He also participated in some written interviews.